lysender/kohana-doc/application/manual/en/reference/core/arr.md

 	Arr::is_assoc($list_str);
 	Arr::is_assoc($list_num);

-## Array Using Dot Separated Path {#path}
+## Array using dot-separated path {#path}

-`Arr::path` Returns a value from an array using a dot separated path notation.
+`Arr::path` returns a value from an array using a dot separated path notation.

 	$post = array(
 		'user'		=> array(